EvgeniyJeka/Creditto/README.md

    offered_interest: the max interest rate the borrower is willing to offer

+   final_interest: the interest taken from the selected bid, the final interest that will be paid on the loan

    status: current offer status (see statuses list below)

    matching_bid: the ID of the bid that was matched with given offer, 'NULL' by default (T.B.D.)